LiuZhu-CV/TIMFusion/README.md

 Risheng Liu, Zhu Liu, Jinyuan Liu, Xin Fan, Zhongxuan Luo

-## Note
-In 'main.py' file, you will find how to run these codes.

-The evaluate methods which used in our paper are shown in 'analysis_MatLab'.
-And these methods are implemented by MatLab.

 ## Abstract
 Image fusion plays a key role in a variety of multi-sensor-based vision systems, especially for enhancing visual quality and/or extracting aggregated